cguimaraes/niryo-one-digital-twin/scenarios/README.md

 ## What is this?

-This repository contains different deployment configurations for the Niryo One Digital Twin service using docker-compose.
+This repository contains different deployment configurations for the Niryo One Digital Twin service using podman-compose.

 The Niryo One Digital Twin Service can be deployed in the following set-up:
 - Single host deployment (tutorial [here](./single-host-scenario/)) ![#00FF00](https://via.placeholder.com/15/00ff00/000000?text=+) Available